4.3. Preferences

 Redirect cerr

-Enables redirect of the cerr stream.
+Enables the redirection of the cerr stream.

 Send to MeVisLab debug output